nzrst/wordle-solver/README.md

 Run the whole script as-is:
 	python3 wordle-solver-1.py

+At the very bottom of each script is the MakeGuess function call.

 Regarding how to use the script to solve wordle, below is a quick and dirty step-by-step for how to update the game state in the MakeGuess function from start to completion.

 This solves the wordle puzzle from Jan 20, 2022.

 ## Initial guess:
 MakeGuess(